timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 - Lack of common standards across plugins (e.g. for key mappings) can prove disorientating
 - No universally-accepted package manager for plugins
 - Scripting-wise, let's just say vimscript isn't going to be winning any beauty pageants any time soon
-- Relies on the user being able to touch-type confidently (although if you're a programmer who can't touch-type, you should probably [sort that out](https://www.typing.com/) first – it really doesn't take long)
+- Relies on the user being able to touch-type accurately (although if you're a programmer who can't touch-type, you should probably [sort that out](https://www.typing.com/) first – it really doesn't take long)

 ## The ugly